 Functions: Hours, minutes, seconds, big date, second time zone (GMT)

-Case material: Stainless steel / 18-carat rose gold (pictured)
+Case: Stainless steel / 18-karat rose gold (pictured)

 Dial: Black / Silver